Lucia Capacchione: Early life

-Capacchione was born to a Roman Catholic Italian immigrant family on November 3, 1937, in West Hollywood, California, United States.
+Dr. Capacchione was born in Los Angeles to a Roman Catholic Italian immigrant family on November 3, 1937, in West Hollywood, California, United States.
 Her father and grandparents hailed from San Ferdinando di Puglia, Apulia, Italy who moved to Los Angeles County somewhere between 1908 and 1920.
 She spent her preschool days in New Chinatown before moving to Crenshaw where she attended Roman Catholic convents schools such as St. Paul's Grammar School and St. Mary's Academy.
 She was exposed to major talent of the time attending live opera, concerts. musicals and plays at the L.A.
 Philharmonic and Baltimore Theater.
 In 1950, at the age of 13, she began Saturday classes at the Otis Art Institute in the Harrison Gray Otis mansion in Los Angeles.
 She graduated from Immaculate Heart High School in 1955, with classmate Mary Tyler Moore.
-She married Peter Pearce in 1960 and has two daughters with him.
+She married Peter Jon Pearce in 1960 and had two daughters with him, Aleta Pearce and Celia Pearce.